jdanders/hdl_build/README.md

 * **`SIM_TOOL`**: select which simulation tool should be used: modelsim, questa or qverify, vivado
 * **`SYNTH_TOOL`**: select which synthesis tool should be used: quartuspro, quartus or vivado
 * **`IGNORE_DIRS`**: a list of space delineated directory names to ignore during dependency search
 * **`EXTRA_DIRS`**: a list of space delineated directory names to add during dependency search.
+This does not include any subdirectories.
 This is only useful for directories normally ignored by the build system or a directory outside the `SRC_BASE_DIR` directory.
+* **`EXTRA_SUBDIRS`**: a list of space delineated directory names to add during dependency search including subdirectories.
+The ignore file is applied to the directory tree.
+This is only useful for directories outside the `SRC_BASE_DIR` directory.
 * **`clean`**: target to force redo of build steps and remove previous logs
 * **`cleanall`**: target to remove all build results
 * **`nuke`**: target to alias for cleanall